MileHacker Logo

 Airport Departure Procedures

 There are no specific departure taxes or exit fees for air travel from Switzerland, as these costs are typically included in the price of your airline ticket.
-For your exit procedures from Zurich Airport (ZRH), arrive 2-3 hours before your scheduled departure for international flights outside the Schengen Area.
+For departure procedures from Zurich Airport (ZRH), arrive 2-3 hours before your scheduled departure for international flights outside the Schengen Area.
 For flights within Europe (Schengen Area), 1.5-2 hours usually suffices.
-Online check-in comes as a advice for most airlines.
+Online check-in comes as a recommendation for most airlines.

 Steps